 I came across an article featuring an interview with Angela Davis Fegan, an artist and LGBTQ activist, in which Fegan condemned the gay rights movement for what she views as its domination by white, straight-acting gay men.
-She cited the movement for same sex marriage rights with its prescient concern for the legal and financial status of same sex couples to illustrate her complaint, asserting, “the push for marriage was largely about granting real estate and tax benefit rights to straight-acting, white, gay men.” (as cited in POPSUGAR) I am a masculine, white, gay man and view the gay rights movement and the legalization of same-sex marriage in particular as a good thing for all people who experience same-sex attraction and same-sex couples regardless of their sex, race or ethnicity.
+She cited the campaign for same-sex marriage rights with its prescient concern for the legal and financial status of same-sex couples to illustrate her complaint.
+Shee asserted, “the push for marriage was largely about granting real estate and tax benefit rights to straight-acting, white, gay men.” (as cited in POPSUGAR) I am a masculine, white, gay man and view the gay rights movement and the legalization of same-sex marriage in particular as a good thing for all same-sex couples regardless of their sex, race or ethnicity.
 Fegan is not alone in her condemnation of the gay rights movement for the alleged domination by “white, straight-acting gay men.”
 Amrou Al-Kadhi, a gay drag performer, is critical of “the glorification of Olympic Poster boy Tom Daley and Academy Award winner Dustin Lance’s relationship.
-Whilst it is a sign of progress that a gay relationship is celebrated nation wide, it is done in a manner that is “digestible” for a PG audience — a straight-acting Disney-fied gay couple (both attractive, white, masculine), giving gay men a pretty unobtainable ideal of success.” (as cited in i-D Magazine) This made me think about why I took up with the gay rights movement as a masculine, white, gay man beginning in 1989.
+While it is a sign of progress that a gay relationship is celebrated nation wide, it is done in a manner that is “digestible” for a PG audience — a straight-acting Disney-fied gay couple (both attractive, white, masculine), giving gay men a pretty unobtainable ideal of success.” (as cited in i-D Magazine) .
+Still, by made me think about why I took up with the gay rights movement as a masculine, white, gay man beginning in 1989.

-I even had a fleeting acquaintanceship with one of the founders of Gays of Ottawa and pioneer of the gay rights movement in Canada, Charlie Hill, a curator at the National Gallery of Canada.
-This was in 1990 when I worked at the National Gallery Library before leaving to enroll in library school in 1991.
-As Christopher Moore noted in “Queering the archives: the collections of the CLGA #2: “Charles Hill (who had earlier been with Canada’s first post Stonewall gay group, the University of Toronto Homophile Association), Gays of Ottawa (GO) remained for many years the focus of gay activism in Ottawa.”
-(Christopher Moore’s History News) Yes, Gays of Ottawa figured prominently in the gay rights movement in Canada, but by 1989 there were elements of the movement who think like Angela Davis Fegan and Amrou Al-Kadhi who took issue with what they saw as undue emphasis on straight-acting, white, gay men in the gay rights movement.
-The board of Gays of Ottawa agreed to rename the organization ALGO (the Association of Lesbians and Gays of Ottawa) in 1989 in an effort to address these grievances.
+I even had a fleeting acquaintanceship with one of the founders of Gays of Ottawa and pioneer of the gay rights movement in Canada, Charlie Hill, a curator at the National Gallery of Canada in 1990 when I worked at the National Gallery Library before leaving to enroll in library school in 1991.
+As Christopher Moore noted in “Queering the archives: the collections of the CLGA #2.
+“Charles Hill (who had earlier been with Canada’s first post Stonewall gay group, the University of Toronto Homophile Association), Gays of Ottawa (GO) remained for many years the focus of gay activism in Ottawa.”
+(Christopher Moore’s History News) Yes, Gays of Ottawa figured prominently in the gay rights movement in Canada.
+Still, by 1989 there were elements of the movement who think like Angela Davis Fegan and Amrou Al-Kadhi who took issue with what they saw as the undue emphasis on straight-acting, white, gay men in the gay rights movement.
+The board of Gays of Ottawa agreed to rename the organization ALGO (the Association of Lesbians and Gays of Ottawa) in 1989 to address these grievances.
 It was a noble effort, but ALGO folded in September 1995.

-Gays of Ottawa and its advocacy is a memory, but I continue as a white, masculine, gay man following in the footsteps of men like Charlie Hill who pioneered gay rights advocacy in Canada.
-The fact is issues such as gay men’s health, dating, relationships, sex and crucially AIDS and how to protect yourself from exposure to HIV remain pertinent in the present for gay men.
+Gays of Ottawa and its advocacy is a memory, but I continue as a white, masculine, gay man following in the footsteps of men like Charlie Hill.
+He pioneered gay rights advocacy in Canada.
+The fact issues such as gay men’s health, dating, relationships, sex, and crucially AIDS and how to protect yourself from exposure to HIV remain pertinent in the present for gay men.
 Moreover, there is no exception for straight-acting, white, gay men.
-For this reason, I remain unyielding in maintaining my focus on gay rights as I experienced it with Gays of Ottawa in 1989 as a white, masculine gay man and frankly, I am satisfied there is nothing selfish or untoward of me in doing so.
+For this reason, I stay unyielding in maintaining my focus on gay rights as I experienced it with Gays of Ottawa in 1989 as a white, masculine gay man.
+Frankly, I am satisfied there is nothing selfish or untoward of me in doing so.

 Posted by Geoffrey